rossconf/rossconf.io/README.md

 ### Contributing

-- Fork it
+* Fork it
-- Create your feature branch (git checkout -b my-new-feature)
+* Create your feature branch (git checkout -b my-new-feature)
-- Commit your changes (git commit -am 'Added some feature')
+* Commit your changes (git commit -am 'Added some feature')
-- Push to the branch (git push origin my-new-feature)
+* Push to the branch (git push origin my-new-feature)
-- Create new Pull Request
+* Create new Pull Request

-# Code of Conduct

-This project adheres to the [Contributor Convenant Code of Conduct](https://github.com/rossconf/rossconf.io/blob/main/CODE_OF_CONDUCT.md).
-By participating, you are expected to honor this code.
-For the conferences we adhere to the [Berlin Code of Conduct](http://berlincodeofconduct.org/).